For the past seven semesters, the doctoral students rallied around each other at each semester’s end in what has b...

 Programs at a Glance

 Quinnipiac’s unique approach combines the best of a liberal arts education with the career-boosting resources of a professional school.
-Every one of our 20+ programs — from athletic training to physical therapy — integrates theory, research and practice.
-The student-centered learning environment is enhanced by innovative teaching methods, hands-on experience in one of our three on-campus clinics, and a unique interprofessional collaboration — our students routinely work side-by-side with medical and nursing students.
+Every one of our 20+ programs — from biomedical sciences to cardiovascular profusion to physical therapy — integrates theory, research and practice.
+The student-centered learning environment is enhanced by: innovative teaching methods; hands-on experience in one of our three on-campus clinics, in the surrounding community and around the world; and unique interprofessional collaboration with students in the Schools of Nursing and Medicine.

 School and Campus Life